RParkerE/GetTimes/README.md

   - takes the float from sunrise() or sunset() and converts it to a string

 Functions for managing the location services are:
-- GetTimes();
+- GetTimes(utcOffset);
-  - set the system location to current location (only use when connected to internet)
+  - set the system location to current location (only use when connected to internet), and utcOffset is your time zone
 - GetTimes(lat, lon, utcOffset);
-  - alternative to above, lat and lon are string of the latitude and longitude of the position, it also takes your timezone
+  - alternative to above, lat and lon are string of the latitude and longitude of the position, it also takes your time zone

 ##How to get and use
 ###Windows